Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 What Causes Period Cramps?

-Period cramps are a side effect of the hard work your body is doing to prepare you for your period.
+Painful period cramps are a side effect of the hard work your body is doing to prepare you for your period.
 Your uterus is a powerful organ.
 Each month that you do not become pregnant, your uterus sheds its lining, which results in your period.

 Your uterus contracts to shed the inner lining, and that contracting is what causes period cramps.
 This is why you experience them just before and during your period.
-These contractions are caused by the release of a compound called prostaglandin.
+These uterine contractions are caused by the release of a compound called prostaglandin.
 The more prostaglandin you have, the more likely you are to experience period cramping.

-You may also experience cramping later in your monthly cycle, during ovulation.
+You may also experience cramping later in your monthly menstrual cycle, during ovulation.
 Ovulation occurs around day 14 of a 28-day cycle.
 Before and during ovulation you may experience mild cramping that could be located on one side of your lower abdomen.

 What if it Isn’t a Period Cramp?